Kwangu00/csc4792-chama-town-council/chama-town-council-project/README.md

 **Note:** the council website's SSL certificate is broken on their end.
 Because of this, both `web_scraper.py` and `pdf_extractor.py` turn off certificate checking for this one specific site.
 This is explained in both scripts.

 ## Team Members
+Project Team #29

-- Kwangu Mulilo — Project Team #29
+- Kwangu Mulilo
+- Zita Mbambiko
+- Joshua Chota
+- Sarah Nuluyele
+- Izukanji Nachalwe

 ## Acknowledgements